sagiadinos/garlic-launcher/README.md

 **A rooted Android is not necessary!**

-**You can transfer nearly every consumer hardware to a robust Digital Signage system!**
+**You can transfer nearly every consumer hardware with device owner support to a robust Digital Signage system!**

 If you want to build a Digital Signage Media Player Hardware or an interactive Kiosk System which should run 24/7, it is necessary to take some precautions.